 Inverse Transparency is a concept that we think can help overcome these hurdles.
 It is based on a simple principle: All data is accessible, but all data access is transparent and visible to the data owners.
 This makes misusage unattractive, as it can be retraced.
 Valuable and interesting data usages on the other hand are enabled in a transparent way.

-There will be three seminar meetings over the course of the semester, with the final one being the presentation session.
+There will be two seminar meetings over the course of the semester, and a 1–2 day block for the seminar itself (presentations).
 The exact dates will be announced in a timely manner.

 This seminar covers a broad range of topics related to how Inverse Transparency could be implemented.
 We have defined topics from different domains and for different levels of skill.
 Accordingly, we can offer interesting topics for Bachelor's as well as Master's students.

 All topics will be introduced and assigned in our first meeting.
 If you have another interesting topic in mind that is related to Inverse Transparency, you may suggest it as an additional topic then.

 A selection of the topics offered can be found in the slides of the introductory meeting.

 Students will survey the literature of one of the research topics assigned to them by their supervisors; they are encouraged to find and read further relevant articles on the topic.
 At the end of the seminar, students are to submit an exposé that incorporates the knowledge they acquired and the findings of any experiments they conducted whilst researching the topic.
 The exposé depicts a scientific paper that adopts their own succinct chain of argumentation.
 Merely paraphrasing and augmenting the contents of original papers is not sufficient.